 Contact Barb at firstname.lastname@example.org

-Betsy Chase is spearheading our gallery and managing our Visual Arts program and is an all around rock star!
+Barb King is spearheading our gallery and managing our Visual Arts program and is an all around rock star!

 Steamboat Springs Arts Council Board Members

 Matt grew up in the southeast & received a Bachelor’s Degree in Business Administration from the University of Mississippi in 2006.
 He spent the next several years traveling the globe as a white-water rafting guide & professional photographer.
 Around the time he worked as a jungle guide in the Ecuadorian rainforest, he also spent a ski season at Chile’s Valle Nevado and worked on a photojournalism project in South Africa.
 Matt spent his first winter in Steamboat in 2007 and has been in love ever since.
 After finally settling down in Steamboat full time, Matt got his Real Estate license in 2012.
 In 2015 Matt was named the youngest owner at Colorado Group Realty.
 He has placed in the top 3 ‘Best Real Estate Agent’ category of the ‘Best of the Boat’ contest for the past 4 consecutive years.
 In 2016 Matt was honored in the first annual 20 Under 40 Young Professionals in Steamboat event.
 He won the Best Mustache award at the Steamboat Springs Mustache Ride that same year.
 Matt joined the board of directors of the Steamboat Springs Art Council in 2016 and serves as the Chairperson for the Creative District Steering Committee.
 In 2017 Matt married his best friend of 7 years, Caitlin Murphy.
 They currently share a mutual obsession with powder days, cats, Asian food, & street art.